 Importation of Wildlife: It is illegal to bring live wild mammals, birds, amphibians, reptiles, or fish into Vermont without previously obtaining an importation permit from the Fish & Wildlife Department.

-Interfering with Hunters, Fishermen and Trappers: It is illegal to intentionally interfere with someone who is lawfully taking fish or wild animals, or to disrupt the taking of any fish or wild animal by harassing or disturbing the fish or animal.
+Interfering with Hunters, Anglers and Trappers: It is illegal to intentionally interfere with someone who is lawfully taking fish or wild animals, or to disrupt the taking of any fish or wild animal by harassing or disturbing the fish or animal.

 Interstate Highways: No one may legally travel on foot within the right-of-way or cross boundary fences along interstate highways.
 Rest areas and pullouts are NOT access areas for hunting, fishing or entering on adjacent lands unless posted as such.